WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun(PHYSICS): the property of a material of undergoing elastic deformation or (of a gas) change in volume when subjected to an applied force.
 It is equal to the reciprocal of stiffness. （物理）材料在受力时发生弹性变形或（气体）体积变化的特性。它等于刚度的倒数。

      - (MEDICINE) the ability of an organ to distend in response to applied pressure. （医学）器官响应施加的压力而扩张的能力。

+- compose

+  1. verb: write or create (a work of art, especially music or poetry).

+     _"he composed the First Violin Sonata four years earlier"_

+  2. verb: (of elements) constitute or make up (a whole).

+     _"the system is composed of a group of machines"_

+  3. verb: calm or settle (oneself or one's features or thoughts).

+     _"she tried to compose herself"_

+  4. verb: prepare (a text) for printing by manually, mechanically, or electronically setting up the letters and other characters in the order to be printed.

+     _"in offices where close-set text was composed both men and women pieceworkers were normally employed"_

+- composition

+  1. noun: the nature of something's ingredients or constituents; the way in which a whole or mixture is made up.

+     _"the social composition of villages"_

+  2. noun: a work of music, literature, or art.

+     _"Chopin's most romantic compositions"_

+  3. noun: the preparing of text for printing by setting up the characters in order.

+     _"an external contractor providing computerized composition and typesetting"_

+  4. noun: a legal agreement to pay an amount of money in lieu of a larger debt or other obligation.

+     _"he had been released by deed on making a composition with the creditors"_

 - comprehend